 - Pay daily operation management (high cost)

-- Need active marketing campaign
+- Need an active marketing campaign

 The good part of cross-border e-commerce is that you don’t need to have a Chinese business license or any certification.
 The main disadvantage is that it’s pretty expensive.